Akleisa/MobileAppAssignment/README.md

 - Method: GET
 - Response: Provides a list of plant entities with properties such as scientific name, common name, care level, light requirements, and descriptions.

-## Details Screen

-When a user selects an entity (plant) from the Dashboard, they are taken to the Details screen.
-This screen displays all relevant information about the selected plant, including:

-- **Scientific Name**: The botanical name of the plant.
-- **Common Name**: The everyday name of the plant.
-- **Care Level**: The level of difficulty to care for the plant.
-- **Light Requirement**: The amount of light needed for the plant to thrive.
-- **Description**: A detailed description of the plant, including its appearance and characteristics.

-This information is retrieved from the API and passed to the Details screen when a user selects a plant from the Dashboard.

 ## Running the Application

 1. Open Android Studio and ensure the project is fully loaded.